British and Malaysian English differences

 Malaysian English (MyE), formally known as Malaysian Standard English (MySE), is a form of English used and spoken in Malaysia as a second language.
 Malaysian English should not be confused with Malaysian Colloquial English, which is famously known as Manglish, a portmanteau of the word Malay and English, or Street English.

 Manglish can be likened to an English-based pidgin language or a patois and it is usually barely understandable to most speakers of English outside Malaysia except in the case of Singapore where a similar colloquial form of English is spoken known as Singlish.
 Though very similar, Manglish today receives more Malay influences while Singlish more Chinese.

 Spelling

-Despite being traditionally-based on British English, Malaysian English has, in recent decades, been strongly influenced by American English.
-This can be commonly seen in web-based media and documents produced within organisations.
-When using computers, the writer is typically unaware of the differences between British and American English and uses the default settings on their software spell-checker.
-Most computer software in Malaysia, including Microsoft Windows and Microsoft Office, come pre-set with American English as the default and these settings are seldom changed to British English, resulting in the proliferation of American English in many places of work, local universities and other places with heavy reliance on documents and content created by using computers.
-In schools and in the print media however, Malaysians revert to British English.

 Manglish does not possess a standard written form, although many variations exist for transcribing certain words.
 For most purposes it is a spoken tongue.

 In Malaysian education, written English is based on British English but most of the students speak in a local accent influenced by American pronunciations.